 Floor Area Ratio (FAR) shall mean all building area in a principal structure above Flood Protection Area divided by the lot area.
 In calculating FAR attics, elevators, and decks/ porches shall not be included, Additionally, when located below the Flood Protection Elevation, storage areas and garages shall not be included in the FAR.
 The value in the FAR numerator shall be the area (in square feet) established by measuring from the exterior faces of exterior walls and shall include all building area having a floor to ceiling joist height of seven feet (7’) and greater (if attics have a floor to ceiling height of seven-feet or greater they shall be included in the total floor area).

 Habitable space shall mean a space in a building for living, sleeping, eating or cooking.
 Garage, storage, stairs, halls or utility and other similar spaces are not considered habitable spaces.
+(Ord. #004-2015 §3)

+Habitable space shall mean a space in a building for living, sleeping, eating or cooking.
+Garage, storage, stairs, halls or utility and other similar spaces are not considered habitable spaces.

-Open Deck shall mean an exterior part of a building outside of and extending beyond the exterior walls of the building, the exterior boundaries of which are completely and permanently open to the outside air and shall not have any enclosed space below or roof above; provided that an open deck may have a solid wall in lieu of a railing, which wall extends not more than 36 inches above the floor of the deckAttached frames for screens and/or awnings are not permitted whether permanent or temporary.
+Open Deck shall mean an exterior part of a building outside of and extending beyond the exterior walls of the building, the exterior boundaries of which are completely and permanently open to the outside air and shall not have any enclosed space below or roof above (except for where two decks are stacked); provided that an open deck may have a solid wall in lieu of a railing, which wall extends not more than 36 inches above the floor of the deck.
+An open deck may be stacked such that a second open deck is above the lower deck.
+A single open deck shall not exceed 200 square feet

 Story shall mean that portion of a building included between the surface of any floor and the surface of the next floor above it or, if there is no floor above it, then the space between the floor and the ceiling next above it.
 For the purpose of this Chapter, the interior of the roof shall not be considered a ceiling.
 A half-story is the area under a pitched roof at the top of a building, the floor of which is at least four (4') feet, but no more than six (6') feet, below the plate.